2020 Golden Gate Invitational

 Sunday, November 1

 **Please note: We reserve the right to adjust the schedule as necessary.
 If the schedule is adjusted, we will notify all participants as soon as possible.
-We anticipate that all rounds will be held on a virtual medium, likely Zoom or Discord.
+We anticipate that all rounds will be held on a virtual medium, Discord.

 Tournament Announcements doc: